-Researchers also got different results on the effects on model-data fit of non-monotonic, or intermediate items.
+Researchers also obtained different results on the model-data fit effects of non-monotonic, or intermediate items.
 For example, GGUM had worse fit than SGRM when there were no intermediate items on the test, and did not show significantly better model-data fit than SGRM until 50% of all items on the test were carefully selected, good intermediate items (i.e., items that have high α and close-to-zero δ under GGUM and low a-parameters under SGRM; Cao, Drasgow, & Cho, 2015).
 In a more recent study, Speer, Robie, and Christiansen (2016) fitted SGRM and GGUM to both both monotonic and non-monotonic conscientiousness and extraversion scales.
 They found that GGUM and SGRM fitted almost equally well for item singles, but that SGRM surpassed GGUM for items doubles and triples for all types of scales, even the non-monotonic scales.

 Considering the inconsistent results and ongoing debate over the fit between the two types of IRT models and personality data, in the current study, we adopted both the dominance and the ideal point models.
 To be more specific, we chose the 2PLM and SGRM to represent the dominance IRT models, and polytomous and dichotomous GGUM to represent the ideal point models.